Null Raychaudhuri Equation and the Impossibility of Traversable Wormholes in Unimodular Gravity: Traversability condition in unimodular gravity

-i.e.\ a violation of the null energy condition along the null generators threading the throat.
-Any traversable wormhole supported by twist-free null congruences necessarily requires NEC violation, exactly as in general relativity.
+vanishes identically due to the null character of $k^a$.
 Consequently, claims of traversable wormholes in unimodular gravity supported by non--exotic matter must be interpreted within the constraints imposed by local null geometry.
 We therefore conclude that unimodular gravity admits no genuinely traversable wormhole solutions supported by ordinary matter satisfying the null energy condition.